 3. Korean Grammar in Use: This book series is well-respected for its accurate explanations and exercises.
 It offers beginner, intermediate, and advanced versions to help you progress through levels quickly.

 4. TOPIK Essential Vocabulary 6000: This is an entire vocabulary list.
-It is organized by frequency, with sample sentences and usage, and is ideal for making a strong vocabulary base.
+It is organized by frequency, includes sample sentences and usage examples, and is ideal for building a strong vocabulary base.

 5. TOPIK Listening Master: This book includes all question types from the listening section and gives audio files for routine practice.
 It is perfect for enhancing listening skills for both TOPIK I and II.